 13. Try Not to Idle

-While some idling is good, like leaving the air on for your dog while you run into the store, most idling is completely avoidable and by turning off the engine, you’ll stretch your gas budget further.
+While some idling is good, like leaving the air on for your dog while you run into the store, most idling is completely avoidable.
+By turning off the engine, you’ll stretch your gas budget even further.

 14. Buy Things Along Your Route

 Comparing prices is usually a great way to save money, but in some cases, it actually costs more.
 Buy gas along your route and don’t run all over town chasing deals at different stores just to save a few pennies.
-The money you may save by doing so just gets eaten up by the extra gas you’re wasting.
+The money you save by doing so just gets eaten up by the extra gas you’re wasting anyways.

 15. Use Apps to Find Cheap Gas

-If you really want to buy the least expensive gas in town use apps like GasBuddy, GasGuru, and Waze to help you locate it instead of driving around.
-Plus, then you can run your other errands on that side of town as well.
+If you really want to buy the least expensive gas in town use apps like GasBuddy, GasGuru, and Waze to help you locate it instead of driving around looking at the signs.
+If you run errands on that side of town while you’re there, even better.

 16. Use Cash Back Apps